jnunezt/apigee-opdk-ansible/installations/single-region/install/README.md

     ansible-playbook standard/install.yml -K

-# Playbook Execution External Node Ldap Installations (use when the ldap server is outside the management server)
+## (Option 2) Playbook Execution External Node Ldap Installations (use when the ldap server is outside the management server)

 This tasks assume that the user has sudo privilege with no password prompt.
 Please invoke `install external node ldap` in the following way: